DREP [old] Hits 24-Hour Volume of $27.57 Million (DREP)

 DREP [old] Coin Trading

-It is usually not presently possible to buy alternative cryptocurrencies such as DREP [old] directly using US dollars.
-Investors seeking to trade DREP [old] should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Coinbase or Gemini.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy DREP [old] using one of the exchanges listed above.
+It is usually not currently possible to purchase alternative cryptocurrencies such as DREP [old] directly using U.S. dollars.
+Investors seeking to trade DREP [old] should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, GDAX or Changelly.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase DREP [old] using one of the exchanges listed above.

 Receive News & Updates for DREP [old] Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for DREP [old] and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.